SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/stormshield_endpoint.md

 1. Log on out Stormshield SES console
 2. Go to `Backoffice > Agent handlers`
-3. Select an Agent handler group or create a new one.
+3. Select an Agent handler group or create a new one
 4. On the Agent handler group, in the `Syslog servers`, click `+ Add a server`
    ![Agent handlers](/assets/operation_center/integration_catalog/endpoint/stormshield/stormshield_ses_01.png){: style="max-width:100%"}
-5. In the syslog server configuration
+5. In the syslog server configuration:

    1. Set the address of the syslog destination to `intake.sekoia.io`
    2. Select `TCP/TLS` as the protocol
    3. Define the syslog destination port to 10514
    4. Select `Raw Json` as message Content
    5. Select `Non-Transparent-Framing` as transfert-type
-   6. In the `Structured data` input, add `[SEKOIA@53288 intake_key="<YOUR_INTAKE_KEY>"]` with our intake key as replacement of the placeholder.
+   6. In the `Structured data` input, add `[SEKOIA@53288 intake_key="<YOUR_INTAKE_KEY>"]` with our intake key as replacement of the placeholder
    7. Save the configuration
    ![Configuration](/assets/operation_center/integration_catalog/endpoint/stormshield/stormshield_ses_02.png){: style="max-width:100%"}